Trustees

 Alastair Storey is Chairman and Chief Executive of WSH the UK’s largest independent hospitality business.
 WSH provides high-end catering and reception services for prestige businesses, state and private schools, and heritage organisations.

-Alastair was named the most influential person in hospitality in The Caterer’s 2012 Top 100 and again in 2018.
+in hospitality in The Caterer’s 2012 Top 100 and again in 2018.
 He is a fervent champion of the hospitality industry outside of his WSH activities.
-In addition to being a patron of the Edge Hotel School, he co-founded and acts as chairman of the trustees of the front-of-house-focused Gold Service Scholarship.
-In 2016 he was named president of the Institute of Hospitality and became the first foodservice operator to be inducted into the British Travel & Hospitality Hall of Fame.
-He is a governor of the Royal Academy of Culinary Arts.
+In addition to being a patron of the Edge Hotel School, he co-founded and is Chairman of the Trustees of the front-of-house-focused Gold Service Scholarship.
+He served as Chairman of the industry charity Springboard UK until April 2025.
+Between 2016 and 2019 he was President of the Institute of Hospitality.
+In 2016 he became the first foodservice operator to be inducted into the British Travel & Hospitality Hall of Fame.
+In 2021 he was awarded the Cateys Lifetime Achievement Award.

-In 2017 he was made an OBE in the Queen’s Birthday Honours for his services to the hospitality industry.
+In 2017 he was made an OBE in the Queen’s Birthday Honours for his services to the hospitality industry..

 Edward Griffiths, CVO